To provide guidance on:

 Does ASUF provide any support for proposal development?

-For charitable gift/grant applications of $100K or more, the ASUF and its Office of Corporate and Foundation Relations may provide assistance to the RA in the area of grant writing and proposal review and comment.
-RAs may contact OCFRgrants@asu.edu to inquire about these services.
+For charitable gift/grant applications of $100K or more, the ASUF and its Office of Corporate and Foundation Relations may provide assistance to the PI/Unit in the area of grant writing and proposal review and comment.
+PIs/Units may contact OCFRgrants@asu.edu to inquire about these services.
 For urgent requests, please copy Shaun Brenton.

 Note: Please notify ASUF at the earliest stages of proposal development to allow for adequate lead time.